SMX-LTD/ccm-clj/README.md

 # CCM-clj

-A Clojure (1.5+) interface to Cassandra Cluster Manager (https://github.com/pcmanus/ccm) suitable for use in integration tests.
+A Clojure (1.6+) interface to Cassandra Cluster Manager (https://github.com/pcmanus/ccm) suitable for use in integration tests and creating arbitrary Cassandra Clusters.
+CCM-clj is courtesy of SMX (http://smxemail.com) where we have been using it for a couple of years to simplify development with Cassandra and Clojure.
+As a JVM library, it is easily used with other languages.

 ## Current Version